Gldywn/hardened-https-agent/README.md

 ## Use Cases

 This agent is designed for any Node.js application or library that needs to **reliably verify the authenticity of a remote server**.
-Its primary goal is to protect against connecting to servers using _revoked or mis-issued certificates_—a check that Node.js does not perform by default.
-It is essential for securing backend services, hardening client libraries (like SDKs), or protecting applications in zero-trust environments like TEEs or AI agents.
+Its primary goal is to protect against connecting to servers using _revoked or mis-issued certificates_, a check that Node.js does not perform by default.
+It is essential for securing backend services, hardening client libraries (like SDKs), or protecting applications in trust-minimized environments like TEEs or AI agents.
 The library ships with a **set of pre-defined policies** for common needs, while **also providing complete control to create a tailored policy** that fits your exact security requirements.

 ## Features